5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 8. Separate boards for different foods: Consider using separate cutting boards for raw meats and produce to prevent cross-contamination and reduce the wear on any single board.

-Following these preventative measures will significantly reduce the chances of mold returning to your wooden cutting board.
 At SuperClean SG, we recommend implementing these practices as part of your regular kitchen maintenance routine to maintain optimal hygiene standards.

 When to Replace Your Wooden Cutting Board